4ahmnm-MTIN-2021/01inclass-mg1-schiderf/README.md

-# StageSurviver-sglavan
+# IceFall-sglavan
-The 2D game StageSurviver is about a character called Tom on a stage.
-Tom is really trying to impress his audience, but not everyone likes his performance on stage.
-He has to collect coins and to elude tomatoes falling down.
-His goal is surviveing and collecting as many coins as possible.
+This 2D game is about Carlos the ice armadillo who trys to survive in the dangerous Ice Age.
+Try to collect hearts and elude the dangerous ice from below.
+You have to survive as long as possible.

  + Progress: Game is finished and playable.